 Sensory memory is the initial stage of memory that briefly holds sensory information.
 It acts as a buffer for stimuli received through our senses: sight (iconic memory), sound (echoic memory), touch (haptic memory), taste (gustatory memory), and smell (olfactory memory).

 Duration and Capacity: Sensory memory has a very short duration, typically lasting from milliseconds to a few seconds.
-For instance, iconic memory (visual sensory memory) lasts for about 0.5 seconds, while echoic memory (auditory sensory memory) can last for 2-4 seconds.
+To give you an idea, iconic memory (visual sensory memory) lasts for about 0.5 seconds, while echoic memory (auditory sensory memory) can last for 2-4 seconds.
 The capacity of sensory memory is quite large, capable of holding a vast amount of sensory input at any given moment.
-However, most of this information is quickly lost if it is not attended to.
+Still, most of this information is quickly lost if it is not attended to.

 Function: The primary function of sensory memory is to provide a brief snapshot of our surroundings, allowing us time to decide what is important enough to pay attention to.
 It filters out irrelevant information, preventing us from being overwhelmed by the constant stream of sensory input.
 Without sensory memory, we would struggle to perceive the world as a continuous and coherent experience.